beezwax/recruiting-exercise/README.md

 ## Do not create a public repo
 We'd prefer not to have solutions to the exercise around in the wild.
 Please do *not* create a public repo.

-At the scheduled time of your exercise, you will receive instructions on what to build.
-We'll send your solution around the team for review; you should hear back from us within a day or two.

 ## Submit the exercise using Email
 Once you're done, please zip up your solution and return it to us, simply email it at careers@beezwax.net.
+We'll send it around the team for review, and you should hear back from us in one or two business days.
+While not always possible, we endeavor to give meaningful feedback on every submission.

 ### Using Gmail
 Gmail now blocks attachments with javascript files (as well as compressed archives that include js files).